Skip to main content

 Noncompetitive and Sole Source Procurement

-Noncompetitive procurements occur when a CNP Operator deems that competition is inadequate or impossible.
-This procurement method is only used when the award of a contract is not feasible under small purchase procedures, IFBs, or RFPs and one of the following circumstances applies:
+Per 2 CFR 200.320(c) Noncompetitive procurements occur when a CNP Operator deems that competition is inadequate or impossible.
+Noncompetitive procurement can only be awarded if one or more of the following circumstances applies:

-1. The acquisition of property or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold;
+1. The aggregate amount of the procurement transaction which does not exceed the micro-purchase threshold;

-2. The item is available only from a single source;
+2. The procurement transaction can only be fulfilled by a single source;

-3. The public exigency or emergency for the requirement will not permit a delay resulting from publicizing a competitive solicitation;
+3. The public exigency or emergency for the requirement will not permit a delay resulting from providing public notice of a competitive solicitation;

-5. After solicitation of a number of sources, competition is determined inadequate.
+5. After soliciting several sources, competition is determined inadequate.

-A sole source procurement is a type of noncompetitive procurement often confused with a lack of competition when an SFA receives an inadequate number of responses to the solicitation.
+Per 2 CFR 200.320(c)(2) A sole source procurement is a type of noncompetitive procurement often confused with a lack of competition when an CNP Operator receives an inadequate number of responses to the solicitation.
 Sole source procurements are more likely to occur when a CNP Operator is purchasing cutting-edge technology or highly technical scientific products.
 In a true sole source situation, conducting a traditional solicitation (small purchase, IFB, or RFP) is a meaningless act because the element of competition will not exist since the product or service is only available from a single source.

 The decision that a sole source situation exists must be made by the CNP Operator, not the supplier.
 While one supplier may offer goods and services that contain features not available from other suppliers, the CNP Operator must be able to document that those specific features are required, not just preferred.
 Since a sole source procurement takes place without the benefit of competition, a CNP Operator must maintain appropriate documentation that supports its decision.